xbeat/Machine-Learning/README.md

 Cross-validation is a crucial technique in machine learning for assessing model performance and preventing overfitting.
 It involves partitioning the data into subsets, training the model on a subset, and validating it on the remaining data.
 This process helps in estimating how well the model will generalize to unseen data.

+## Efficient Regression Models in Python

+Introduction to Regression Models in Python

+Regression analysis is a fundamental statistical technique used to model the relationship between variables.
+In Python, several regression models are available, each with its own computational efficiency.
+This presentation will explore the most computationally efficient regression models and their implementation using Python.

 ## Enhancing Data Visualizations with Seaborn in Python

 Introduction to Seaborn